Woman in distress looking at computer with head in hand.

 Grace periods are a great way to gain a little wiggle room when it comes to paying your mortgage.
 First, though, you should check your mortgage note to make sure you’re crystal clear on the terms of your loan.

-Do the best you can to make your mortgage payment on or before the due date, and if you can’t pay on or before the due date, avoid late fees and negative credit hits by paying before the grace period ends.
-If you’re struggling to make consistent payments, read more about your options to avoid foreclosure.
+Do the best you can to make your mortgage payment on or before the due date.
+If you can’t, avoid late fees and credit hits by paying before the grace period ends.
+If you’re struggling to make consistent payments, learn how to avoid foreclosure and tips for getting back on your feet.